ashishsc/IUGAGameNight/Readme.md

 * Run torrentGames.bat to torrent the games to all of the computers
 * Run unzipSteamGames.bat (should put the torrented dota2 and csgo in the right place)

+## TORRENTING INSTRUCTIONS
+* Folders must be shared, both the folder where the torrent is and the target of the torrent file must be shared as well for the seed to be able to work
+*

 ## Notes for improvements in the future:
 * Write a real bat script that launches separate shells instead of having a bunch of hacky start pseexec.. files